spences10/scottspence.com/posts/2021/09/sveltekit-crash-course/index.md

 I'll give the project a really serious name, Sparkles Blog!

-Now that finished we can take a quick look around the GraphCMS project.
+Now that's finished we can take a quick look around the GraphCMS project.

 ## SvelteKit init